bazuara/42_tryout/readme.md

 When you run this code, it should display your bearer token on your browser.
 Let's get some info then!

+We need to post a request to our API server passing our bearer token inside the header,

 # Step 5: prettifying things
 //TO-DO